Greenway Repairs & Closures

-Crabtree Creek Greenway Closures from Atlantic Avenue to Capital Boulevard
+Crabtree Creek Greenway, from Atlantic Avenue to Capital Boulevard, is now open!

-Temporary Closure of Crabtree Creek Greenway Trail Between Oxford Road and Kiwanis Park
+Temporary Closure of access trail to Crabtree Creek Greenway Trail from Kiwanis Park

 Stream bank and Asphalt Repairs on the Crabtree Creek Trail, East of Raleigh Boulevard - No Closure Required

 During Hurricane Matthew the City of Raleigh sustained damage due to flooding.
 The stream banks of Crabtree Creek east of Raleigh Boulevard were eroded.
 The eroded banks must be stabilized to protect the Crabtree Creek greenway trail from further erosion.
 Crabtree Creek Trail east of Raleigh Boulevard is located along the top of the right bank (looking downstream) of Crabtree Creek.
 The creek is wide with steep slopes.
 Bank erosion has led to the asphalt trail washing away in a number of locations in the past and the trail has been numerously relocated.
 The trail is currently affected in two locations: one near the new sewer crossing and the second further downstream.